 FIRST ALERT: Watching two chances of development in the tropics

-MYRTLE BEACH, SC (WMBF) - We’re keeping an eye on two chances of development in the tropics over the next five days.
-The good news?
-None of these systems pose a threat to the Carolinas at this time.
+MYRTLE BEACH, SC (WMBF) - We’re watching two chances of development in the Atlantic this morning.
+Now that Danny is remnants, our attention turns to the next storm.
+The next storm name on the list is Elsa.

+Disorganized showers and thunderstorms continue in association with a tropical wave located over the tropical Atlantic, about 850 miles east of the Lesser Antilles.
+Some slow development of this disturbance is possible later this week and this weekend while the system moves westward to west-northwestward at 15 to 20 mph, likely reaching the Lesser Antilles by Wednesday night.
+The chance of development remains low at 30% over the next two days.
+Over the next five days, the chance of development turns medium with a 40% chance.

 Copyright 2021 WMBF.
 All rights reserved.